filipezabala/voice/README.md

 General tools for voice analysis.
 The `voice` package is being developed to be an easy-to-use set of tools to deal with audio analysis in R. It is based on [`tidyverse`](https://www.tidyverse.org/) collection, [`tuneR`](https://cran.r-project.org/web/packages/tuneR/index.html), [`wrassp`](https://cran.r-project.org/web/packages/wrassp/index.html), as well as [Parselmouth](https://github.com/YannickJadoul/Parselmouth) - a Python library for the [Praat](http://www.praat.org/) software - and [pyannote-audio](https://github.com/pyannote/pyannote-audio) - an open-source toolkit written in Python for speaker diarization based on [PyTorch](https://github.com/pytorch/pytorch) machine learning framework.

 ## Installation
 The following steps were used to configure gitHub.com/filipezabala/voice in a [MacOS Big Sur](https://www.apple.com/macos/big-sur/).
+Note the versions during the installation.
 If the error "The package %@ is missing or invalid" appears during the upgrading from MacOS Catalina to Big Sur, press simultaneously `command + option + p + r` at restart).
 The processes may be accompanied using command + space 'Activity Monitor'.

 Hardware
  .
 MacBook Air (13-inch, 2017)